-Transporter distribution (RTP)69 Electronic reach (RTP) Familiarity with WILMAPCO (RTP)
+Transporter distribution (RTP) Electronic reach (RTP) Familiarity with WILMAPCO (RTP)

 The RTP urged WILMAPCO to reach a wide and growing public audience.
 Results here are mixed.
 While WILMAPCO has gained more than 500 new Facebook followers and more than 1,700 new newsletter subscribers in the past several years, hits on the WILMAPCO website have not increased during the past decade and a declining percentage of residents are familiar with the agency.
 According to results from our Regional Public Opinion survey, 33% of residents were familiar with WILMAPCO in 2010 and 2014.
-That figure fell to 31% in 2017.
-Early results from the 2021 Survey show familiarity has fallen further still to 27%.
+That figure fell to 31% in 2017 and further still to 29% in 2022.